DUNE-DAQ/docs/docs/packages/daq-release/publish_to_cvmfs.md

 ```
 You'll be prompted a couple of times if you're sure you want to go ahead, since of course modifying `/cvmfs` is a sensitive expert action. _Be aware_ that this script behaves as a "clobber", so if along with adding files to your staging-area `spack/externals/ext-v2.0` directory you've also removed some files, the corresponding files on cvmfs will also be removed.

+## Removing Old Nightly Builds

+Removing old nightly builds is similar to [publishing new files to cvmfs](#the-basics), except that (naturally) you'll be removing existing files rather than copying them over.
+As `cvmfsdunedaqdev` on `oasiscfs01.fnal.gov`,

+1. Open a cvmfs server transaction via `cvmfs_server transaction dunedaq-development.opensciencegrid.org`

+1. Use `ls -l` in combination with some clever wildcards in `/cvmfs/dunedaq-development.opensciencegrid.org/nightly/` to determine which nightlies you'd like to remove

+1. Once you've confirmed the directories you'd like to remove, you can do so using `rm -rf /cvmfs/dunedaq-development.opensciencegrid.org/nightly/<clever wildcards>`

+1. Publish what you've done via `cvmfs_server publish dunedaq-development.opensciencegrid.org`.
+Note that you can't be in the `/cvmfs` directory tree when you execute this.
+Note also it takes ~20 minutes before your published changes actually show up for others on cvmfs

+1. Before you execute `cvmfs_server publish ...`, if you wish to cancel your work you can execute `cvmfs_server abort dunedaq-development.opensciencegrid.org`

 -----